tarowatanabe/cicada/README.rst

    - dependency parse sentences (or lattices)
    - analyze forest/tree/lattice

+The cicada toolkit is developed at Multilingual Translation Laboratory, Universal Communication Institute, National Institute of Information and Communications Technology (NICT).

 Remark: cicada is 蝉(CJK UNIFIED IDEOGRAPH-8749), (or セミ) in Japanese, pronounced "SEMI"

 Quick Start